ABOUT THE KINGSBURY OPEN

 Kelsey Schwab was the office manager of Washington Park Chiropractic for over 5 years and has been an integral part of organizing and running the Kingsbury Open since it’s beginning.
 Although she never got to meet Tom, her family has been touched by pancreatic cancer from the passing of her Uncle T.J. in 2017.
 Kelsey received her Bachelor in Psychology and Anthropology from the University of Iowa in 2011.
 She focuses on social media, event planning/organization and sponsor/player relations for the Kingsbury Open each year.
 She enjoys being able to bring the Denver community together for this special day and give back to a local charity that gives 100% of proceeds to pancreatic cancer research and awareness.

 David Goodman is Lisa’s brother-in-law and has been supporting the Kingsbury Open since inception.
 While only having met Tom on a couple occasions he was taken by Tom’s enthusiasm for family and passion for life.
-David is a Financial Advisor with Personal Capital Advisors and has spent 16 years in Financial Services.
+David is a Financial Advisor and has spent 16 years in Financial Services.
 He earned a B.A. in English from the University of Colorado – Boulder.
 David is married with a son and a dog.
 In his free time, David enjoys working on his golf game, playing guitar, spending time outdoors and giving back to various charitable organizations including The Strong Kids Foundation (YMCA), The Red Cross and of course, The Kingsbury Open/Wings of Hope.
-David's step father was recently diagnosed with Pancreatic Cancer and is undergoing chemo in hopes for surgical intervention.
+David and Joe lost their step father to Pancreatic Cancer in 2021.